iqbal-lab-org/gramtools/README.md

 # gramtools
 **TL;DR** genotype genetic variants using genome graphs.

-Gramtools builds a genome graph (also known as population reference graph (PRG)) from a set of variants, either in the form of a reference sequence + VCF, or from a multiple-sequence alignment.
+Gramtools builds a genome graph (also known as population reference graph (PRG)) from a set of variants (reference sequence + VCF or multiple-sequence alignment).
-Given sequence data from an individual, the graph is annotated with coverage and genotyped, producing a VCF (and a [jVCF](https://github.com/iqbal-lab-org/jVCF-spec)) of all the variation in the graph.
+Given sequence data from an individual, the graph is annotated with coverage and genotyped, producing a VCF, and a [jVCF](https://github.com/iqbal-lab-org/jVCF-spec), of all the variation in the graph.

  A personalised reference genome for the sample is also inferred and new variation can be discovered against it.
 You can then build a new graph from the initial and the new variants, and genotype this augmented graph.

- See [usage](#usage) for details, and checkout the [limitations](#limitations-and-recommendations) section for important limitations and recommendations.
+ Check out [usage](#usage) for details, and [limitations](#limitations-and-recommendations) for limitations and recommendations.

 ## Contents